Monica Potter: Career

 In 2014, Potter created Monica Potter Home, an upscale home goods, natural skin care and home decor business in Cleveland, Ohio.
 The business began based on her skin care regimen that made use of Sea Buckthorn essential oils.
 Her father started using a balm, a natural product, on her when she was a young child because of her eczema.
 The business is a family affair; her mother and sisters work for her in the business.
 In 2017, with the business failing, she collaborated with Marcus Lemonis of CNBC's The Profit.
 She and her business appeared with her family and coworkers on Season 5, Episode 4.

 In 2015, Potter was joined by her mother and all three sisters on Celebrity Family Feud.
 The following year, she appeared in a HGTV reality series titled Welcome Back Potter, which chronicled the purchase and restoration of her childhood home in Cleveland, Ohio thirty years after the family sold it in 1987.

 In 2016, Counting Crows' frontman Adam Duritz confirmed that the band's song Mrs Potter's Lullaby, from the album This Desert Life (1999), was written about an imaginary version of her, as they had never met.
 Duritz explained that serendipity led to them meeting (for the first time) for a casual supper with industry friends the day the band was recording the song, and Potter returned to the studio with Duritz to watch them record.
 They became friends, and a tape he forgot he gave her on the night of the recording ended up salvaging the song, which the band felt they had ruined during post-production and had decided to not keep on the album.

 Personal life

-Potter was married to Tom Potter from 1990 to 1998; together they have two sons Daniel and Liam.
+Potter was married to Tom Potter from 1990 to 1998; together they have two sons.
 In 2005, Potter married Daniel Christopher Allison, an orthopedic surgeon.

-Potter and Allison have one child, a daughter, Molly, born in 2005.
+Potter and Allison have one daughter.
 In March 2015, Potter's husband joined the US Navy Reserve as a physician, with the starting rank of Lieutenant Commander.
 In February 2018, the couple filed for divorce.

-Potter's father died in 2002 of cardiovascular disease.
+Potter's father died in 2004 of cardiovascular disease.